Need to talk? Call 1800 882 436.

 Breastfeeding can be uncomfortable at first.
 If the baby is attached properly, any discomfort should subside after 30 to 60 seconds.

 If the discomfort or pain continues, your baby might not be attached properly.
 Or they may not be in the right position.
 Pain isn’t normal, and your partner needs to get help.
 With the right help, most breastfeeding issues can be worked out.
-When woman get the right care, and are encouraged and respected by their family and friends, they feel supported to breastfeed.
+When women get the right care, and are encouraged and respected by their family and friends, they feel supported to breastfeed.

 When your baby is fussy, the smell of milk on your partner can cause your baby to look for food.
 In these situations, your child might settle better in your arms.